 The design team encouraged participants to portray characters that shared personality traits or portions of backstory with themselves.
 We deliberately wanted to make the alibi of characterAlibi.
 Nordic Larp Wiki. https://nordiclarp.org/wiki/Alibi thin, so that participants could explore shadow or repressed aspects of their lives or selves in the safety of the community and role-play.
 In this way, the game was designed to deliberately chase bleed (Bowman 2015) that would be empowering and revelatory for participants.
 The character creation team, led by Quinn and consisting of Sarah, Kat, Tara, and Caille, asked participants to complete a casting questionnaire that sought to inspire careful reflection on one’s own past, fears, blockages, hopes, and desires.
 Each participant had a primary character writer who discussed the character questionnaire with the participant, and together they created the character for Immerton.
 For example, one player wanted to explore her anger stemming from several recent events in her life.
 She and her character writer created a lone survivor from a planet that had recently been annihilated, with no home to return to outside of Immerton.
 The character’s defining trait was rage at this personal and societal destruction, which allowed the player to explore the emotion without reliving details of her own trauma.

 Each character was connected to three others, a Pillar to provide support, a Crowbar to push for change, and another character-specific relationship.
-The Pillar and Crowbar design element was inspired by the Hope and Despair connections in The Quota by Simon Brind, Charlotte Ashby, Helly Dabill, Martine Svanevik, and Rob Williams (2018).
+The Pillar and Crowbar design element was inspired by Simon Svensson’s Essence/Nihil relationship mechanic, which was also adapted as the Hope/Despair connections in The Quota by Simon Brind, Charlotte Ashby, Helly Dabill, Martine Svanevik, and Rob Williams (2018).

 Mythology and World-Building